How To Sound Like Peter Green

 Some Closing Thoughts…

-The good news, is that if you want to sound like Peter Green, you don’t need to rush out and buy lots of different guitars or pedals.
-Green’s beautiful tones were the result of his pairing a high quality vintage guitar with a cranked tube amp.
-His focus was always on the quality of his set up.
+So if you want to recreate Green’s tones, focus on those core elements.
 Although the exact gear that Green used is prohibitively expensive for most of us, I hope the budget friendly options outlined here have been helpful.

 Beyond that – if you want to sound like Peter Green, then you have to put in the hard hours of practice.
 During the height of his career, Green was an exceptionally skilful guitarist.
 He was recognised for his versatility, the quality of his vibrato and the nuances of his playing.
 His fingers played a huge part in his sound.
 Like his idol B.B.King, Green cared about the quality of the notes he played, rather than the quantity.